ubccr/xdmod/docs/faq.md

 ### Error "SSLCertificateFile: file '/etc/pki/tls/certs/localhost.crt' does not exist or is empty" when trying to start the webserver

-The example template apache configuration file must be edited to specify the path to valid SSL certificates.
+The template Apache configuration file must be edited to specify the path to valid SSL certificates.
 See the [webserver configuration section](configuration.html#apache-configuration) for details on how to configure the server.